-We experiment with data from the multidocument summarization task (Task 2) of the 2003 and 2004 Document Understanding Conference (DUC) [34].
+We experiment with data from the multi-document summarization task (Task 2) of the 2003 and 2004 Document Understanding Conference (DUC) (Dang, 2005).
 The article clusters used for these tasks are taken from the NIST TDT collection.
-Each cluster contains approximately ten articles drawn from the AP and New York Times newswires, and covers a single topic over a short time span.
+Each cluster contains approximately 10 articles drawn from the AP and New York Times newswires, and covers a single topic over a short time span.
 The clusters have a mean length of approximately 250 sentences and 5800 words.
 The 2003 task, which we use for training, contains 30 clusters, and the 2004 task, which is our test set, contains 50 clusters.
 Each cluster comes with four reference human summaries (which are not necessarily formed by sentences from the original articles) for evaluation purposes.
 Summaries are required to be at most 665 characters in length, including spaces.
 Figure 4.1 depicts a sample cluster from the test set.

-To measure performance on this task we follow the original evaluation and use ROUGE, an automatic evaluation metric for summarization [93].
-ROUGE measures n-gram overlap statistics between the human references and the summary being scored, and combines them to produce various submetrics.
-ROUGE-1, for example, is a simple unigram recall measure that has been shown to correlate quite well with human judgments [93].
-Here, we use ROUGE's unigram F-measure (which combines ROUGE-1 with a measure of precision) as our primary metric for development.
-We refer to this measure as ROUGE-1F.
-We also report ROUGE-1P and ROUGE-1R (precision and recall, respectively) as well as ROUGE-2F and ROUGE-SU4F, which include bigram match statistics and have also been shown to correlate well with human judgments.
-Our implementation uses ROUGE version 1.5.5 with stemming turned on, but without stopword removal.
-These settings correspond to those used for the actual DUC competitions [34]; however, we use a more recent version of ROUGE.
+To measure performance on this task we follow the original evaluation and use ROUGE, an automatic evaluation metric for summarization (Lin, 2004).
+ROUGE measures n-gram overlap statistics between the human references and the summary being scored, and combines them to produce various sub-metrics.
+ROUGE-1, for example, is a simple unigram recall measure that has been shown to correlate quite well with human judgments (Lin, 2004).
+Here, we use ROUGE's unigram F-measure (which combines document cluster

-Fig. 4.1 A sample cluster from the DUC 2004 test set, with one of the four human reference summaries and an (artificial) extractive summary.
+Figure 4.1: A sample cluster from the DUC 2004 test set, with one of the four human reference summaries and an (artificial) extractive summary.